AI Coding Tool Benchmark

 scripts/ — pipeline (create-clones, manual-bench, judge-*, aggregate)

-docs/ — task briefs, pipeline notes
+docs/ — task briefs, pipeline notes, tool profiles, analyses

 config/ — per-tool config templates